romankondratiev/100DaysofMLCode/LOG.md

 1. Installed git, learned & esecuted basic commands
 2. Learned how to:
-  compute derivatives for a gradient descent with a computational graph implement gradient descent for logistic regression use vectorization and why is it so important for Deep Learning
+  compute derivatives for a gradient descent with a computational graph, implement gradient descent for logistic regression, use vectorization and why is it so important for Deep Learning.
 5. Implemented vectorization using numpy